Stock events for Century Aluminum Co. (CENX)

 CENX’s Geographic footprint

-Century Aluminum Co. maintains a global operational presence with aluminum reduction facilities in the United States (Hawesville, Kentucky; Sebree, Kentucky; and Mount Holly, South Carolina) and Iceland (Grundartangi).
-The company also has bauxite mining and alumina refining operations in Clarendon, Jamaica (Jamalco), and a carbon anode production facility in Vlissingen, the Netherlands.
+Century Aluminum has a global operational footprint, owning and operating primary aluminum smelting facilities in the United States (Sebree, Kentucky, and Mt.
+Holly, South Carolina) and Iceland (Grundartangi).
+It is also the majority owner and managing partner of the Jamalco alumina refinery in Clarendon, Jamaica, and operates a carbon anode production facility in Vlissingen, the Netherlands, which supplies its Icelandic smelter.

 CENX Corporate Image Assessment